Also on this page: Cycle Routes| Website Links | Bike Hire

-Cycles from St Germans;
+Cycles from St Germans

-Less than ten miles;
+Less than ten miles:

-The following are my recommendations for slightly longer rides from St Germans.
+The following are my recommendations for slightly longer rides from St Germans:

-Up hill and down dale.
+Up hill and Down Dale.
 This ride is particularly spectacular when the hedges are at their best in May and June.
 The steep descent into the valley before Hessenford should only be attempted if your brakes are working well.
 Cycling along these tiny, little used farm lanes gives a good taste of what life before cars might have been like.
 Be aware - the climb up pig lane from Hessenford is pretty tough.

 This is about as flat as cycle rides near St Germans get.
 There are several gentle climbs, and a steep hill just before Liskeard.
 If you return the way you came it is easier, as it is mainly downhill.
 Take special care when crossing the road at Trerulefoot - this is a very busy road and not suited to inexperienced cyclists.